ridwanpuadi/ridwanpuadi/README.md

 - 🔭 I’m passionate about Data Science and Analytics
 - 🌱 I’m currently learning Python, R, SQL and Pentaho
 - 👯 I’m looking to collaborate on Data Automation and Analysis projects
-- 💬 Ask me about anything related to Data Science and Machine Learning
+- 💬 Ask me about anything related to Machine Learning, Deep Learning and Neural Network
 - 📫 How to reach me: deeridwan9747@gmail.com

 ## Education: